 About the Course

-The course will take place from June 26 - June 30, 2017.
+The course will take place in late June/early July 2018 (final dates will be announced soon).
 It provides an overview of the how disease is understood within both the global health policy landscape and by political actors.
-The course modules cover issues of cross-border challenges in global health on topics.
+The course modules cover issues of cross-border challenges in global health on topics such as human security and disease outbreaks.

 Through seminars, case competitions, and site visits, participants will explore the range of framings of health security and discuss the policies that develop as a consequence.